David W. Lightfoot, M.Ed., Executive Director

 Karen Kames, Board Chair

 Karen currently serves as a member of the Board of Trustees at the Boston Medical Center.
 In addition to her board work at the BMC, Karen has been an active volunteer involved with the Autism Clinic, patient communications programs at the ICU, early literacy at the SPARK Center, and resume and tutoring support at the Refugee Center.
 Karen previously worked as an elementary and high school teacher and as a textbook editor at Houghton Mifflin.
 Karen graduated with a B.A. in Early Childhood Education and Spanish from Connecticut College and earned a M.A. from Lesley College.
-Karen is a parent of a current LPS student.
+Karen is a parent of a 2017 LPS graduate.

 Andrew is the Managing Partner and Chief Research Officer of Ardent Partners, a boutique research and advisory firm that specializes in supply management.
 Prior to founding Ardent in 2010, Andrew spent a decade working in the supply management industry for a variety of companies including Ariba and the Aberdeen Group.
 Andrew has also worked in investment banking and management consulting.
 Andrew began his professional career working at a homeless family shelter in Los Angeles as a member of the Jesuit Volunteer Corps.
 Andrew holds a B.A. from The College of the Holy Cross and an M.B.A from Indiana University.
 Andrew is married with two children, including one current student at LPS.